syedumerahmedcode/prefix-type-ahead/README.md

 Contains the weight of how often a node is hit in the lookup.
 Default value is 0.

 It is important to note that a node can have `EOW=true` but `isLeaf=false`.
 Check if the node is a leaf or not is done via a predicate.
-Insertion and searching within the Tree is done via recursion.
+Insertion and searching within the Tree is done via recursion(Depth First Search or DFS).

 ## Explanation System Design